MadGoatHaz/blupow/README.md

 ## Troubleshooting

 -   **Device not found:** Ensure your device is powered on and within Bluetooth range of your Home Assistant server.
 Check that the Bluetooth adapter on your Home Assistant machine is enabled and working correctly.
+If you continue to have issues, enable debug logging for this integration to get more insight.
 -   **Connection errors:** Other applications or integrations can sometimes interfere with Bluetooth connections.
-Try disabling other Bluetooth integrations temporarily to see if it resolves the issue.
+This integration is designed to be resilient, but you can try disabling other Bluetooth integrations temporarily to see if it resolves the issue.
+The latest version includes specific workarounds for common ESP32 connection problems.
+-   **Enable Debug Logging:** To get detailed logs for troubleshooting, add the following to your `configuration.yaml`:
+    ```yaml
+    logger:
+      logs:
+        custom_components.blupow: debug
+    ```

 ## Contributing